Below are commonly used terms in the field of sorority and fraternity life:

 Where should I go for more information on an organization or the fraternity & sorority community?

 There are a couple of different resources for you as a parent.
 First, and foremost, please continue searching the LMU Web site.
-Individual chapters websites are listed under their chapter bio in the Chapters section of this site.
 Here are a few other websites to visit for more information:

 Content assistance provided by the College of William & Mary and The Ohio State University.